QR Codes for Nonprofits: Simple Guide to Boost Donations

 2. Evergreen donation pages

 A dynamic QR code is a great option for evergreen nonprofit donation pages.
-With one quick scan, any guest at an event or individual visiting your nonprofit can send in a one-time donation or schedule recurring donations without having to navigate to your donation page from your website or social media platform.
+With one quick scan, any guest at an event or individual visiting your nonprofit can send in a one-time donation or schedule recurring donations without navigating to your donation page from your website or social media platform.

 3. Events and programs

-For singular events and programs, a QR code can be a quick way to share information about what’s going on or about your nonprofit organization.
+For singular events and programs, a QR code can be a quick way to share information about your nonprofit organization and programs.
 If the event pairs with an ongoing calendar, or a series of events across organizations, you can also guide people to the full calendar of events, or a map.

 4. Sponsor links